ANU-WALD/fire-data-processing/README.md

 You must be in the following NCI project groups to perform certain tasks with these scripts;

 * **ub8** - Data Access (**ub8_admin** for write permissions)
-* **xc0** - To schedule Raijin jobs & edit scripts
+* **xc0** - To activate a Python environment with all the required packages

-Alternatively, you could edit the various \*.qsub files to run under a different project's Raijin allocation.
+* A project with Gadi allocation, to edit and run the various \*.qsub files

-As a general use-case, you should be in the *root* directory of the repository to run scripts.

 #### Dependencies
 These scripts rely on a range of scientific packages not included in the Python standard library.